 Winner of season two’s Top Chef: Just Desserts, Chris Hanmer chose the charm of Sioux Falls to display his world-class baking skills.
 CH Pâtisserie sells macarons, croissants, chocolate confections and petit gâteaux you’d be lucky to find in Paris.
 Hanmer’s next project will be a European-style ice cream shop, Parlour Ice Cream, set to open next year.

 This unpretentious all-day eatery epitomizes everything Sioux Falls.
-The deli offers coffee from The Breaks, bread from Breadico, bison burgers and tacos stuffed with with local walleye from the Big Sioux River.
+The deli offers coffee from The Breaks, bread from Breadico and bison burgers.
 The breakfast crêpes at M.B.
 Haskett are a favorite, as are their muffalettas, a sandwich popularized in New Orleans that has also become omnipresent in Sioux Falls.
 Don’t miss the bargain three-course, prix-fixe dinners on Fridays and Saturdays, when chefs Michael Haskett and Sarah Langenfeld offer everything from Jamaican goat curry to Japanese takoyaki.

 Prairie Berry East Bank